Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Introduction

 We next recall the notion of BCM-regular rings.
 We say that $R$ is \emph{weakly BCM-regular} if for every perfectoid big Cohen-Macaulay $R^+$-algebra $B$ the map $R \to B$ is split (equivalently the map is pure, since $R$ is complete).
 If $R$ is $\bQ$-Gorenstein, we call $R$ \emph{BCM-regular}.
 More generally, if $\Delta \geq 0$ is a $\bQ$-divisor such that $K_R + \Delta$ is $\bQ$-Cartier, we say that $(R, \Delta)$ is \emph{BCM-regular} if $R \to R^+(f^* \Delta) \otimes_{R^+} B$ is split for every perfectoid big Cohen-Macaulay $R^+$-algebra $B$ (here $f : \Spec R^+ \to \Spec R$ is the canonical map).
-We refer to \cite{MaSchwedeSingularitiesMixedCharBCM} and \autoref{sec.BCM-regularrityPerfdSignature} for more discussion.
+We refer to \cite{MaSchwedeSingularitiesMixedCharBCM} and \autoref{sec.BCM-regularrityPerfdSignature} for more discussion, see also \cite{PerezRG}.
+Note that perfectoid big Cohen-Macaulay algebras exist in mixed characteristic by \cite{AndreWeaklyFunctorialBigCM}; indeed even $\widehat{R^+}$ is itself a perfectoid big Cohen-Macaulay algebra by \cite{BhattAbsoluteIntegralClosure} (this latter fact will not be used in any crucial way in this paper).